ptcperc/gcstress/README.md

 You can set the name of the CSV input file, the name of the JPG output file, and the width and height of the chart in pixels.

-## Running GCStress with PTC Perc Real-Time JVM (separately licensed)
+## Running GCStress with PTC Perc Real-Time JVM (with free demo license)

 To run the GCStress demo with PTC Perc, you will need to install the pre-built pvm-gcstress binary (requires Linux/x86_64 host).
 You can